 Check out the potential dehydration accelerators that will increase the need for hydration in your routine below.

-Note that a balanced routine, as we’ve learned, needs a hydrating step each day (and all year long), there are certain times when we’ll want to increase our hydration efforts.
+Note that a balanced routine, as we’ve learned, needs a hydrating step each day (and all year long).
+There are also certain times when we’ll want to increase our hydration efforts.
 Keep reading for more info!

-- Smoking – smoking affects our skin in many ways (hello wrinkles and fine lines) by depleting the skin of oxygen and nutrients.
+Smoking affects our skin in many ways (hello wrinkles and fine lines) by depleting the skin of oxygen and nutrients.
 This, in turn, impairs its ability to heal, form collagen, or maintain a healthy protective barrier (therefore allowing hydration to escape from our skin).

-- Certain medications (or illnesses) – if you’ve ever taken Accutane, your skin could be constantly (and consistently) prone to dehydration.
-This is certainly the case for me – even though Accutane was something I took in my teens, it still affects by skin’s ability to stay hydrated today.
+If you’ve ever taken Accutane, your skin could be constantly (and consistently) prone to dehydration.
+This is certainly the case for me – even though Accutane was something I took in my teens, it still affects my skin’s ability to stay hydrated today.
 I’ll explain why in our next article in this series.
-(Pst, for the record, Accutane wasn’t my acne savior like it’s touted to be – some of my acne story is available here).
-But Accutane isn’t the only medication that can contribute to dehydration.
+(Pst, for the record, Accutane wasn’t my acne saviour like it’s touted to be – some of my acne story is available here).
+That being said, Accutane isn’t the only medication that can contribute to dehydration.
 Other medications (both topical and oral) can contribute to dehydration as well as certain illnesses and disorders.

-- Consuming a lot of salt – the definition of “a lot” will be different for everyone.
-A good rule of thumb is to avoid an excess salt in your diet (especially if it’s not sea salt!).
+The definition of “a lot” will be different for everyone.
+A good rule of thumb is to avoid an excess of salt in your diet (especially if it’s not sea salt!).

-- Consuming a lot of coffee and other stimulants – coffee and other diuretics cause our body to lose fluids which, as you guessed, is the last thing we need when we’re trying to get our body (and skin – the body’s largest organ) to hold on to water.
-Again, the definition of “a lot” will different for everyone.
+Coffee and other diuretics cause our body to lose fluids which, as you guessed, is the last thing we need when we’re trying to get our body (and skin – the body’s largest organ) to hold on to water.
+Again, the definition of “a lot” will differ for everyone.

-- Dry indoor air – this accelerator for dehydration becomes most apparent in autumn when we turn on our heat as the temperatures outside dip.
-Consider turning on an indoor humidifier (especially in the bedroom as that’s where you’ll spend a significant amount of time – if you’re getting enough sleep that is ;)).
+This accelerator for dehydration becomes most apparent in autumn when we turn on our heat as the temperatures outside dip.
+Consider turning on an indoor humidifier (especially in the bedroom as that’s where you’ll spend a significant amount of time – if you’re getting enough sleep that is).
 I like using a small essential oil diffuser in our bedroom.
 I don’t always put essential oils in it, many nights I just use water.
-But, if any of us starts to feel the early signs of a winter cold coming on, I’ll add a few drops of lavender, tea tree, or eucalyptus essential oil to the diffuser.
+If I feel winter cold coming on, I’ll add a few drops of lavender, tea tree, or eucalyptus essential oil to the diffuser.